sadiul-hakim/HK_learn_spring_batch/Advanced_Project/README.md

 ---

-> TaskExecutorJobLauncher is for running jobs in parallel
-> SimpleFlow is for running Steps in parallel
+***TaskExecutorJobLauncher is for running jobs in parallel, SimpleFlow is for running Steps in parallel***

 # Spring Batch SimpleFlow